-Historically, several of our businesses have been highly seasonal and this has caused significant fluctuations in our quarterly financial results.
-Due to the timing of annual product releases, revenue from our QuickBooks desktop software products has tended to be highest during our second and third fiscal quarters.
+Our Consumer Tax, Professional Tax, and QuickBooks offerings have significant and distinct seasonal patterns.
+This has caused significant fluctuations in our quarterly financial results.
 Sales of income tax preparation products and services are heavily concentrated from November through April.
-These seasonal patterns mean that our total revenue is usually highest during the second and third fiscal quarters ending January 31 and April 30.
-We typically experience lower revenues, and operating losses, in the first and fourth fiscal quarters ending October 31 and July 31.
-Although in the longer term we expect the seasonality of certain of our businesses to diminish due to our decision to deliver ongoing releases for our future desktop offerings and due to increasing customer preference for online and subscription versions of our offerings, we expect the seasonality of certain other businesses, particularly our consumer tax business, to continue.
+Revenue from our QuickBooks offerings tends to be highest around calendar year end, during our second and third fiscal quarters.
+These seasonal patterns mean that our total net revenue is usually highest during the second and third fiscal quarters ending January 31 and April 30.
+We typically experience lower total net revenues, and operating losses, in the first and fourth fiscal quarters ending October 31 and July 31.
 In the near term we expect the seasonality of our overall business to continue.
+In the longer term we expect the seasonality of certain of our businesses to diminish due to our decision to deliver ongoing enhancements and certain connected services for desktop offerings sold after fiscal 2014 and due to increasing customer preference for online and subscription versions of our offerings, but we expect the seasonality of certain other businesses, particularly our consumer and professional tax businesses, to continue.
 Our financial results may also fluctuate from quarter to quarter and year to year due to a variety of factors, including factors that may affect the timing of revenue recognition.
-These include changes to our offerings that result in the inclusion or exclusion of ongoing services; changes in product pricing strategies or product sales mix; the timing of the availability of federal and state tax forms from taxing agencies and the ability of those agencies to receive electronic tax return submissions; changes in consumer behavior; and the timing of our discontinuation of support for older product offerings.
+These include changes to our offerings that result in the inclusion or exclusion of ongoing services; changes in product pricing strategies or product sales mix; the timing of the availability of federal and state tax forms from taxing agencies and the ability of these agencies to receive electronic tax return submissions; changes in consumer behavior; and the timing of our discontinuation of support for older product offerings.
 Other factors that may affect our quarterly or annual financial results include the timing of acquisitions, divestitures, and goodwill and acquired intangible asset impairment charges.
-Any fluctuations in our operating results may adversely affect our stock price.
+Any fluc